0xPolygonID/polygonid-issuer-marketplace/README.md

 ## Create a Google Kubernetes Engine cluster

-If you have an existing GKE cluster you can use that otherwise you can create a new cluster from the command line:
+If you have an existing GKE cluster you can use that otherwise you can create a new cluster from the command line.

 ```shell
 export CLUSTER=YOUR_CLUSTER_NAME